 Visual communication

-Visual communication is any form of communication that uses visual aids.
-For instance, we use a red sign to signify “danger,” a skull between two pieces of bone arranged crosswise to symbolize “dangerous,” and an image of a lit cigarette with a cross on it to imply “no smoking.”
+Visual communication is any form of professional communication that relies on visual aids.
+For instance, we use a red sign to signify “danger,” a skull between two pieces of bone arranged crosswise to symbolize “hazard,” and an image of a lit cigarette with a cross on it to imply “no smoking.”
+Common techniques also include icons, infographics, and color-coded signals, which can simplify complex ideas for immediate understanding.

 Environment